-Mount Cabot- Unknown Pond Loop Professional Review and Guide
+Mount Cabot- Unknown Pond Loop Professional Guide

 "A long climb through prime moose habitat to the top of the northernmost 4,000-footer in the White Mountains, across two other peaks, then down to a mountain pond.
 The hike up Mount Cabot, the northernmost 4,000-footer, and the hike into Unknown Pond, a scenic tarn, are both excellent out-and-back routes.
 When hiked as a loop, the route includes two more peaks, the Bulge and the Horn, along the Kilkenny Ridge.